-Abra Bompas’ calibre facilitates instruction at the highest level and enables her to service industry clients across the broad ambit of commercial dispute resolution in the High Court (both led and unled) and the Court of Appeal, as wells as in international arbitration.
-Abra appears regularly in the Commercial Court.
-Abra acts for clients in disputes arising in the banking and finance sector (including insolvencies and mis-selling), in contractual claims across a range of industries, in share sale / warranty claims, shareholder actions and fraud claims.
+Abra Bompas’ practice covers the broad spectrum of commercial dispute resolution in the High Court (both led and unled) and the Court of Appeal, as wells as in international arbitration.
+Abra often acts for clients in disputes arising in (but not limited to) the banking and finance sector (including insolvencies and mis-selling), in contractual claims across a range of industries, in share sale / warranty claims, shareholder actions and fraud claims.
 Abra was also seconded to the FSA (now FCA).